sghmk12/ProgressiveWebAppTests/README.md

-# ProgressiveWebAppTests
+# React Template
-Testing Responsive website design for progressive web apps using react
+Template for future front-end web applications using React, Redux, React-Router, Axios and Material-UI